Gracious!: History

 In 1969, Gracious toured Germany for six weeks, during which roadie and driver Tim Wheatley replaced Laird.
 On their return from Germany, Gracious played the gig circuit in the UK and Brian Shepherd, then head of Vertigo Records, came to see them and offered them a record deal.
 The first album was recorded at Philips Records' London studios near Marble Arch.
 Cowderoy recalled, "When we first went into the studio to record 'The Dream', we genuinely expected to record it in small segments.
 However our producer Hugh Murphy insisted we play it in one take in the studio, and do any overdubs afterwards...
 The first album, although less mature than the second, had more direction and was more focused - although 'Fugue In D Minor' was always an oddity".

+The band's self-titled debut album received a three-star rating from AllMusic, whose reviewer Paul Collins described it as "a fine debut, and it presaged the superb second effort that was to follow."

 The band wrote long pieces, starting with a Davis/Kitcat-composed opera called "Opus 41", based on the "Four Season", which was never recorded.
 Even their shorter numbers were often 10 minutes in length when played live.
 The centrepiece of the band's second LP, recorded early 1971 at Olympic, was the 25-minute suite "Supernova", inspired by the shortest ghost story ever written: "the last man alive on earth was sitting at home when suddenly there was a tap at the window".
 The second album was entitled This Is..., but it was originally going to be called Supernova.
 However, Cowderoy explains, "Vertigo weren't having so much success with the more progressive groups, and it wasn't deemed commercial enough for release.
 It was subsequently released on the Philips international label as part of a 'This Is...' series at a budget price.
 The playing on that second album was much better, but it was released after the band had split up, so there was absolutely no publicity, and therefore no media attention".